 The standard encyclopaedia for medieval studies.
 Deals with all branches of Medieval Studies and covers the period from 300 to 1500 AD/CE for the whole of Europe and parts of the Middle East and North Africa.
 Includes 36,700 signed articles by 3000 authors, providing coverage of the European Middle Ages (published 1977-1999).

 An index of research, policy, and scholarly discourse on the countries and peoples of the Middle East, Central Asia, and North Africa.
-Subject coverage includes: political affairs & law, international relations, economic affairs, business & industry, cultural heritage, arts & humanities, society & social welfare, ethnic diversity & anthropology, significant religious events, movements and recent history (1900–present), & archaeology.
+Includes political affairs & law, international relations, economics, business & industry, cultural heritage, arts & humanities, society & social welfare, ethnic diversity & anthropology, significant religious events, recent history (1900–present), & archaeology.

 MECAS includes the following: Middle East Bibliography (1946 - 2001), Middle East Book Bibliographies, Theses & Dissertations, MECAS Citations Database and School of Oriental & African Studies (SOAS) Library Catalogue (1900 - present).

-Provides full text from 320+ military and general interest publications.
-Designed to bring current news to all branches of the military and matters relating to the military and military life.
+Full text from 320+ military and general interest publications.
+Current news on all branches of the military and matters relating to the military and military life.
 Also indexes and abstracts over 360 magazines, including Military Review, Parameters, Army Times, and Defense.

 The New York Times Archive offers full page and article images with searchable full text back to the first issue.
 Includes digital reproductions providing access to every page from every available issue.